It is a question many residents in the Hoosier State will have been asking over the summer; When will Indiana casinos open?

 Of course, the trajectory of the pandemic is hard to judge, so keeping casinos open in Indiana is not guaranteed.
 If the numbers of COVID-19 suddenly increase dramatically in the Hoosier State, it could lead to some significant changes for the gambling industry.

 For Indiana residents who are reluctant to venture to a casino that may be busier than they want, mobile sports betting is available in the state and is overseen by the Indiana Gaming Board.
 Online casino gaming is not yet legal; however, this could change depending on the success of sports betting.
-With there being no online casinos in Indiana, plans have been put in place to ensure physical casinos and Indiana riverboat casinos are as safe as possible to welcome visitors.
+With there being no online casinos in Indiana, plans have been put in place to ensure physical casinos and Indiana riverboat casinos are as safe as possible to welcome visitors, equally to playing DraftKings slots or FanDuel games.

 As you would expect, casino hotels in Indiana are doing everything in their power to avoid closing the doors again.
 The initial shutdown lasted for three months, which was a hammer blow to the industry and led to a decrease in revenue.